notrakrima/hugo-chemtheorist/content/editor/_index.md

 ## Australian Journal of Chemistry (CSIRO Publishing)

-The *Australian Journal of Chemistry* is a high-impact, international journal publishing original research across all disciplines of chemistry.
+I am an Associate Editor of the *Australian Journal of Chemistry*. *Aust.
+J. Chem.* is a high-impact, international journal publishing original research across all disciplines of chemistry.
 Published by CSIRO Publishing, it provides a platform for significant contributions, reviews, and communications, fostering chemical science discovery globally, with strong roots in the Australian research community.

 **Relevant Links:**
 *   [Journal Homepage](https://www.publish.csiro.au/CH)